 changing your default browser to tracking your online activities and sending

 that sensitive information to hackers.

-These pests can seriously compromise your internet privacy, which is why you should consider getting a VPN (Opens New Window) and always accessing internet with it.
+These pests can seriously compromise your internet privacy, which is why you should consider getting a VPN and always accessing internet with it.

 Whatever you do, have a backup plan.
 The same policy should be used for all the valuable information you’ve got on your desktop, laptop, smartphone or tablet, as you never know what might happen.

-If you’ve got some invaluable files that you can’t afford to lose, by all means, do regular backups of it.
-There are many different ways (Opens New Window) to ensure that even if push comes to a shove and you lose some crucial data or you have to delete everything, you can get at least get a part of it back, if not everything.
+If you’ve got some invaluable files that you can’t afford to lose, undertake regular backups.
+There are many ways to ensure that even if push comes to a shove, and you lose some crucial data, or you have to delete everything, you can get at least get a part of it back, if not everything.